 The 32-bit CMD for OS/2 is a native OS/2 command interpreter.
 It is designed

-to be highly compatible with the 16-bit CMD.EXE
+to be highly compatible with the 16-bit CMD.EXE supplied with

 OS/2 by IBM, providing the same range of commands and the ability to execute